smartcontractkit/documentation/src/pages/chainlink-nodes/v1/running-a-chainlink-node.md

   import { Tabs } from "@components/Tabs"
 ---

-This tutorial will teach you how to run a Chainlink node locally using [Docker](#using-docker) and connect it to Ethereum Goerli testnet.
+This guide will teach you how to run a Chainlink node locally using [Docker](#using-docker).
+The Chainlink node will be configured to connect to Ethereum Goerli testnet.

 :::note[Running from source]
 To run a Chainlink node from source, use the [following instructions](https://github.com/smartcontractkit/chainlink#install).
 However, It’s recommended to run the Chainlink node with Docker.
 This is because we continuously build and deploy the code from our repository on Github, which means you don’t need a complete development environment to run a node.